basis-robotics/basis-website/about.md

 **Q. Can I contribute?**

-A. No. Once we release source...maybe.
+A. Not right now.
+Once we release source...maybe.
 The best place for external contributors will be for things like sensor drivers and other modules that can be pulled in.

 **Q. Can I sponsor or fund Basis?**